MarkAlarm/SMW-Public/Cluster Bullet Shooter/readme.txt

- Placing more than 16 shooters on SA-1 causes them to load invalid values Attaching shooters to some sprites that change either state or number can be wonky For example, attaching to baby yoshi as it grows into adult yoshi Back and forth shooters don't shoot at super precise angles, due to how the math routine is made
+ Placing more than 16 shooters on SA-1 causes them to load invalid values Attaching shooters to some sprites that change either state or number can be wonky For example, attaching to baby yoshi as it grows into adult yoshi
 ____________________________________________________________________________________________________

  And if you read this whole thing, thanks!
 I hope you found it useful and informative :D